MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 Add-VivaModuleFeaturePolicy -ModuleId VivaInsights -FeatureId Reflection -Name DisableFeatureForAll -IsFeatureDisabled $true -Everyone
 ```

 This example adds a policy for the Reflection feature in Viva Insights.
-The policy will disable the feature for all users within the tenant.
+The policy will disable the feature for all users in the organization.

 ### Example 2
 ```powershell